 By mid-winter, if food sources are scarce, the female Downy will leave the male's territory.

-Downy Woodpeckers may re-pair again in late winter but, no data is available on how many may re-pair as opposed to finding a new mate each season.
+Downy Woodpeckers may re-pair again in late winter, but there is no data available on how many re-pair as opposed to finding a new mate each season.

 During the breeding season (peak times are April - May) Downy Woodpeckers will drum on trees, posts, and other objects.